 - Blood draws: The possible side effects of drawing blood include pain, bleeding, bruising, dizziness, light-headedness, fainting and, on rare occasions, local blood clot formation or infection with redness and irritation of the vein. - EKG: Some skin irritation can occur where the EKG (also referred to as ECG) electrodes are placed.
 Once the electrodes are placed, the test will begin, is completely painless, and generally takes less than a minute to perform.
-After the test, the electrodes are removed. - Imaging/scans: CT, PET and/or MRI scans are used to monitor your disease while you are in this study.
-CT and PET scans expose you to radiation and the amount depends on the number of body areas scanned.
-In addition, CT, PET and MRI scans may involve use of contrast (oral and/or IV) so that the cancer may be seen better on the images.
-In the small group of patients who have a reaction, the most common symptoms are nausea, pain in the vein where the contrast was given, headache, a metallic or bitter taste in the mouth, and a warm or flushing feeling that lasts from 1-3 minutes.
-Rarely, these symptoms may require treatment.
-In very rare cases, people have had more severe allergic reactions that result in skin rashes, shortness of breath, wheezing, or lowering of the blood pressure.
-If you have had a reaction in the past, be sure to tell your doctor or nurse about it.
+After the test, the electrodes are removed. - Imaging/scans: CT and/or MRI scans are used to monitor your disease while you are in this study.
+CT scans expose you to radiation and the amount depends on the number of body areas scanned.
+In addition, CT and MRI scans involve use of contrast (oral and/or IV) so that the cancer may be seen better on the images.
 Please ask the study doctor if you have questions about the risks of these scans.
 If done, MRI scans do not involve radiation risk.
-The scans that you will receive during this study are considered standard for your type of disease.
+The scans that you will receive during this study are considered standard for your type of disease. - Tumor biopsy: The likely side effects include discomfort or pain, redness, swelling, and/or bruising at the site of the needle insertion.

-- Bone marrow biopsy: A numbing agent that can cause a stinging or burning sensation may be injected at the site of your bone marrow biopsy.
-The biopsy needle will go through the skin into the bone and may produce a brief, sharp pain.
-As the bone marrow liquid is taken from the bone, there may be a brief, sharp pain.
-Since the inside of the bone cannot be numbed, this procedure may cause some discomfort, however not all people experience discomfort.
-The possible side effects associated with a bone marrow biopsy include pain, bleeding, bruising, and infection, as well as a reaction to the numbing agent. - Tumor biopsy: The likely side effects include discomfort or pain, redness, swelling, and/or bruising at the site of the needle insertion.
 Bleeding from the site of the needle insertion is a less likely risk.
 Rarely, significant infection or bleeding from this procedure, allergic reaction to the anesthetic, or formation of a scar at the site of needle entry occurs.
 If you will have sedation with the procedure, these risks will be discussed with you prior to the procedure.
 You will be asked to sign a separate consent form prior to any biopsy procedure. - Midline Catheter Insertion: A non-tunneled central catheter is a soft tube a doctor puts into a vein leading to your heart.
 It is a way to take blood samples or give you fluids, medicines, or nutrients over a long period of time.
 Possible side effects include pain, bleeding, bruising, and, on rare occasions, swelling in your arm, chest, neck, or face on the same side as your catheter or infection.